Bridget Carragher: Contributions to Methodology:

 Carragher has worked to validate and improve methods in the field.
 In particular, she has worked on a particle picking workshop, the recent CTF challenge and a number of workshops organized by the EMDB to discuss standards and validation.
 She have also organized workshops, including the NRAMM biennial Advanced Methods Workshop.

-Awards
+Honors

-In 2019, Carragher and Philip E Bateson were awarded the 2019 Microscopy Society of America Distinguished Scientist Award.
+In 2019, Carragher and Philip E Batson were awarded the 2019 Microscopy Society of America Distinguished Scientist Award.

-In 2022, Carragher was awarded The Biophysical Society Innovation Award.
+In 2022, Carragher was awarded The Biophysical Society Innovation Award and was elected to the American Academy of Arts and Sciences.